isobelcochrane938/notes/README.md

 4. Comment your code judiciously, especially when logic is complex.
 5. Regularly refactor your code to improve its structure and readability.
 6. Optimize for clarity first, then performance—premature optimization is often the root of complexity."

+# 2024-01-23
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive to make it clear and maintainable, not just clever or concise."

+This principle emphasizes the importance of writing code that can be easily understood and modified by others (and even yourself in the future).
+While it's tempting to craft complex, intricate solutions that demonstrate your expertise, remember that clarity and simplicity are key to long-term success in software development.
+Writing readable, well-structured code saves time, reduces errors, and enhances collaboration among team members.